Gh0stCybersec/INE-Security-eJPTv2-Notes/eJPT Cheat Sheet.md

 nmap -sn -PS21,22,25,80,445,3389,8080 -PU137,138 -T4 10.2.4.5   # Quick scan focusing on likely exploitable ports for the exam
 ```

 ## Banner Grabbing

 Netcat banner grab
+Because some services cant be detected with NMAP ensure to use this
 ```
 nc 192.105.220.2 22   # Connects to port 22 and retrieves the banner (service/version info)
 ```